10 Best Liquid White Glues

 Sizing and Capacity: Matching Volume to Your Needs

 One of the first decisions when selecting a liquid white glue is how much you actually need.
 Individual 4-ounce bottles are perfect for a single student desk or a small art kit.
 They are lightweight, easy to control, and reduce waste if a bottle is left open accidentally.
 Moving up, 7-ounce to 8-ounce bottles offer a middle ground for households that craft regularly but do not need industrial quantities.
-For teachers, camp counselors, or avid slime enthusiasts, gallon jugs provide the lowest per-ounce current Amazon listing detail and eliminate the frustration of running out mid-project.
+For teachers, camp counselors, or avid slime enthusiasts, gallon jugs provide the lowest per-ounce price and eliminate the frustration of running out mid-project.
 If you manage a classroom, multi-packs of smaller bottles are often preferable to one large jug because they simplify distribution and reduce the risk of cross-contamination between students.

 Feature Tradeoffs: Washability, Drying Time, and Finish